bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step6.md

 Checking the Bin File For Spark.

-Let's see what you built.
+Let's see what you have built.
 The newly built application package (or bundle) is saved in the deliverables directory.
 <br>`cd deliverables`{{execute}}
 <br>`ls `{{execute}}